peterujah/naughty-site-killer/README.md

 #### 2. Handling the Incoming Request

 Place the `NaughtySiteKiller` handler on the public directory of the website where it can be accessed through HTTP requests.
-This handler will process incoming requests, validate the authorization token, check the requested action (`kill`, `template`, `self-key`), and execute the appropriate method.
+This handler will process incoming requests, validate the authorization token, check the requested action (`kill`, `execute`, `template`, `self-key`), and execute the appropriate method.

 **Example Usage**:
 ```php